OliPi-Project/olipi-moode/README.md

        - Offers to select from supported screens
        - Configures I²C or SPI if disabled.
        - Offers to fill in the pins for SPI or select I2C adress
-       - Offers ZRAM configuration if 512MB RAM and/or swap detected.
+       - Installation/Migration from/to systemd-zram-generator if not present.
        - Creates a virtual environment (`~/.olipi-moode-venv` by default).
        - Install Python dependencies in venv.
        - Installs systemd services.